nelsonalmeida2/reservation-service/README.md

-# Product Service
+# Reservation Service

-This repository contains the Product Service, one of the microservices in the Store Project — a distributed system composed of multiple Spring Boot services that work together to manage an online store.
+This repository contains the Reservation Service, one of the microservices in the Store Project — a distributed system composed of multiple Spring Boot services that work together to manage an online store.

 Each microservice runs in its own container, communicating with others via REST APIs.